Ekipa-11/finance-analyser/backend/README.md

     - GET /api/users - Returns a list of all users.
     - GET /api/users/:id - Returns a specific user by ID.
     - GET /api/users/:id/all - Returns all data for a specific user by ID. (including transactions, budgets, notifications)
+    - GET /api/users/me - Returns the currently authenticated user.
+(With all data)
     - PUT /api/users/:id - Updates a specific user by ID.
     - DELETE /api/users/:id - Deletes a specific user by ID.